chrisanderson16/ACOM_Transmitter_FPGA_Dev/Environment/Setting_Up_Environment_Ubuntu.md

 #### ALL STEPS REMAIN THE SAME, REGARDLESS OF DISTRIBUTION RELEASE

+---

 ## Installing a Ubuntu Distribution
 *Skip if you already have a Linux distribution* Getting the initial info out of the way, we can move to actually setting up the test environment.
-This section will contain instructions on how to partition a hard drive, prepare a boot drive, and installing Ubuntu 22.4.3 LTS.
+This section will contain instructions on how to partition a storage drive, prepare a boot drive, and installing Ubuntu 22.4.3 LTS.
+This will be done in steps, this also assumes you have Windows installed as your OS.

+### Partitioning
+Partitioning is the process of creating partitions of a storage drive.
+If you do not have another drive to use, you must *dual-boot* your system.
+If looking to *dual-boot*, you must partition **PRIOR** to attempting the remainder sections. <br>